fbpx

 Socio-emotional Development

 At Los Amiguitos, we follow many components of Conscious Discipline.
 We also add in elements from Mindfulness which gives us tools to regulate our emotions while developing a sense of gratitude, kindness and compassion.
 Yoga is also integrated into our everyday lives, especially breathing, centering and reconnecting with our body and self.
-Both Lila and Isis are certified yoga teachers.
+Lila, our school director and lead teacher, is a certified yoga instructor.

 Community building

-It is undeniable that takes a village to raise a child -this is true from the standpoint of children and parents alike.
-This is why, at Los Amiguitos, there is such a strong emphasis on community building among children as well as parents and mentors.
+It is undeniable that it takes a village to raise a child -this is true from the standpoint of children and parents alike.
+This is why, at Los Amiguitos, there is such a strong emphasis on community building among children, parents and mentors.

-Through many collaborative projects as well as the development of socio-emotional skills, children learn to work together, voice their feelings and listen to others, respect and care for themselves as well as others and our space, and help each other when the need arises.
+Through many collaborative projects as well as the development of socio-emotional skills, children learn to work together, voice their feelings and listen to others, respect and care for themselves, others and our space, and help each other when the need arises.

-Regular community gatherings are much fun for all.
-Children get to do a short performance that celebrates what they have been doing at school (varying from songs, acting, yoga, to shadow puppets, dance, puppets, etc. based on our themes).
-Then a potluck follows, which allows for all to get to know each other better.
+We have regular community gatherings at Los Amiguitos that are fun for all ages.
+Children get to do a short performance through song or dance, acting, yoga, or puppets that celebrates what they have been doing at school.
+We then follow up with a potluck, which allows for families to get to know each other better.

-Families -parents and grandparents, or other close relatives – are regularly invited to come share and help out with the children.
-They read books, share their passions, build birdhouses or other objects with children, help with the garden and grounds, share about their culture, language, or art form they practice… among many other options.
-Multi-generation connections are built.
-These participations are always very special for all.
+Families -parents and grandparents, or other relatives are regularly invited to come share and help out.
+They read books, share their passions, build birdhouses or other objects with children, help with the garden and grounds, share about their culture, language, or art form they practice, and much more.
+This multi-generation participation is always very special for everyone involved.

-For quarterly community work mornings, families come together to work on projects at the school.
+We have quarterly community work mornings, where families come together to work on projects at the school.
 Everyone pitches in together -even children- to help maintain our beautiful space, while at the same time making meaningful connections.

 2016camping_174